picsalex/mlops-tps-2024/README.md

 exit
 ```

-Then, go to `src/config` cand copy-paste the `.env.dist` file, rename it `.env`.
-You can then fill all the `<fill-here>` tokens appropriatly.

-You can now run the complete stack:
+You can now run the complete stack and register the ZenML stack:

 ```bash
 #path/to/this/project